 Yay, it's moving day!
 More importantly, you've made it to the exciting part where you'll breathe life into your new blog!

 The first thing you'll need to do is export your old blog.
 To do this, click "Tools", then "Export."
 Once there, you'll see two options: Guided Transfer and Export.
-You can do a Guided Transfer which is essentially the folks at WordPress (they call them Happiness Engineers) will move your blog for you as covered in my post "How WordPress Makes Money" OR you can engineer your own happiness and export it yourself.
+You can do a Guided Transfer which essentially means that the folks at WordPress (they call them Happiness Engineers) will move your blog for you or you can engineer your own happiness and export it yourself.

 You'll be asked what you want to export.
 I recommend selecting "All Content."
 If later you decide that you don't want your old pages on your new blog, you can just delete them.